-The table below describes the material facilities owned or leased by Natural Gas Services Group as of December 31, 2017:
+The table below describes the material facilities owned or leased by Natural Gas Services Group as of December 31, 2018:

-Location Status Square Feet Uses Tulsa, Oklahoma Owned and Leased 91,780 Compressor fabrication, rental and services Midland, Texas Owned 70,000 Compressor fabrication, rental and services Lewiston, Michigan Owned 15,360 Compressor fabrication, rental and services Midland, Texas Leased 13,135 Corporate offices Bloomfield, New Mexico Owned 7,000 Office and parts and services Bridgeport, Texas Leased 4,500 Office and parts and services Midland, Texas Owned 4,100 Parts and services Godley, Texas Leased 5,000 Parts and services Vernal, Utah Leased 3,200 Parts and services Carrollton, Ohio Leased 2,600 Parts and services Loveland, Colorado Leased 2,400 Parts and services Wheeler, Texas Leased 2,160 Parts and services Grapevine, Texas Leased 800 Sales Midland, Texas Owned Corporate Office Total 222,035
+Location Status Square Feet Uses Tulsa, Oklahoma Owned and Leased 91,780 Compressor fabrication, rental and services Midland, Texas Owned 70,000 Compressor fabrication, rental and services Lewiston, Michigan Owned 15,360 Compressor fabrication, rental and services Midland, Texas Owned 45,000 Corporate office Midland, Texas Leased 13,135 Corporate office Bloomfield, New Mexico Owned 7,000 Office and parts and services Bridgeport, Texas Leased 4,500 Office and parts and services Midland, Texas Owned 4,100 Parts and services Godley, Texas Leased 5,000 Parts and services Vernal, Utah Leased 3,200 Parts and services Carrollton, Ohio Leased 2,600 Parts and services Loveland, Colorado Leased 2,400 Parts and services Wheeler, Texas Leased 2,160 Parts and services Grapevine, Texas Leased 800 Sales

-^{}In 2017, the Company purchased 3.059 acres in Midland, Texas for the location of its new corporate office.
-Construction for the new 45,000 sq ft building is under way, and expected to cost approximately \$12.0 million and complete in the first quarter of 2019.
+\In 2017, the Company purchased 3.059 acres in Midland, Texas for the location of its new corporate office.
+Construction of the new 45,000 sq. ft. building is under way, and is expected to cost approximately \$12.0 million and completed in late first quarter or early second quarter of 2019.